Kaniadakis statistics: κ-Laplace Transform

-The κ-Laplace transforms presented in the latter table reduce to the corresponding ordinary Laplace transforms in the classical limit $\kappa \rightarrow 0$.
+The κ-Laplace transforms presented in the latter table reduce to the corresponding ordinary Laplace transforms in the classical limit $\kappa \to 0$.

 κ-Fourier Transform

 The Kaniadakis Fourier transform (or κ-Fourier transform) is a κ-deformed integral transform of the ordinary Fourier transform, which is consistent with the κ-algebra and the κ-calculus.
 The κ-Fourier transform is defined as: